 - Remote employment

 The Occupational First Aid attainments are highly regarded by employers who expect a safe and secure work environment for all employees and visitors.
 The qualifications carry a weight of responsibility suitable for people who are attracted to leadership roles, workplace promotion, additional workplace responsibilities, and overall job satisfaction.

 Sydney course locations

 Courses can be undertaken at our Sydney Headquarters located at Level 3/50 York St, Sydney, or at the venue of your choice for tailored course delivery.
 Our simulations experts travel all around Sydney for industry-specific first aid training to empower employers and employees with high level first aid capabilities.
 Our courses are a team bonding experience, providing greater capacity to respond to any emergency in workplace, school and community settings.
-The basic principles of first aid become life saving attainments when delivered by highly experienced and professional Real First Aid course instructors.
+The basic principles of first aid become life saving attainments when delivered by highly experienced and professional Real Response course instructors.

 - Lake Parramatta Reserve, Illawong Drive, North Parramatta